CMU-Heinz-95702/Lab11-Threads/README.md

 # **Part 2 Isolation**

-Study the following code, copy it into IntelliJ, and get it running.
+Study the following code, copy it into your IntelliJ project, and get it running.

 ```